NelfinavirBrand Name: Viracept Other Names: NFV, nelfinavir mesylate Drug Class: Protease Inhibitors

-Nelfinavir comes in the following forms and strengths:
+Nelfinavir (brand name: Viracept) comes in the following forms and strengths:

 Take nelfinavir according to your health care provider’s instructions.

 Nelfinavir tablets should always be taken with a meal.
 If you or your child has trouble with swallowing the tablets, you can dissolve the tablets in a small amount of water.
 Once the tablets are dissolved, the liquid will be cloudy.
 Mix the cloudy liquid well and drink immediately.
 To make sure you or your child get the fullof nelfinavir, add water to the glass to rinse the glass and then drink the rinse.

 Nelfinavir oral powder is another option for people who have trouble with swallowing nelfinavir tablets.
 The oral powder may be mixed with a small amount of water, milk, formula, soy formula, soy milk, or liquid dietary supplements.
 Do not mix oral powder in the container that it comes in.
 Do not mix the powder with any acidic food or juice.
-Once mixed, the entire amount must be taken.
-If the mixture is not consumed immediately, it must be stored in the refrigerator, but not for longer than 6 hours.
+Once mixed, the entire dose of nelfinavir must be taken.
+If the mixture is not taken immediately, it must be stored in the refrigerator, but not for longer than 6 hours.

 Always take nelfinavir in combination with other HIV medicines.